Online Campus Tour

 Southwestern Christian University is located on a beautifully wooded campus in the Bethany area of metropolitan Oklahoma City, one of the major cities of the Southwest.
-With an area population of about one million, the greater Oklahoma City area provides a large number and variety of churches, and job and enrichment opportunities for students.
+With an area population of about one million, the greater Oklahoma City area provides a large number and variety of churches and job and enrichment opportunities for students.

-SWCU enjoys a relatively new campus.
+SCU enjoys a relatively new campus.
 All of the buildings have been erected since the summer of 1984.
 The campus facilities include:

 L. D. Patrick Building

 This 10,000 square foot facility includes the Ollie Bell Cafetorium which serves as the dining hall of the university.
-Included in the cafetorium is a modern commercial kitchen and a seating area for 300.
+Included in the cafetorium are a modern commercial kitchen and a seating area for 300.

 Bell Student Center, Irvin Hall & Light Hall

 This facility provides student housing for both men and women.

 East Hall/Glass House

 This facility, erected in 2006, provides common areas and housing for both men and women.

 This lovely and restful area features tributes from graduating classes and alums honoring faculty, staff, alums, and leaders.
 Pause here and read the stones and enjoy the bench and the lamppost.